anguillanneuf/pubsub-emulator-minikube/README.md

    service/pubsub-service created
    ```
    Note: At the time of this `README.md` creation, `gcr.io/google.com/cloudsdktool/cloud-sdk:411.0.0-emulators` is used.
 Check for the latest release version in the public [container registry] for gcloud SDK.
-3. Because we set `replicas: 2`, check if both pods are running, i.e. pods have IP addresses assigned to them.
+3. Check if a pod is running, i.e. it should have an IP addresses assigned.
    ```
    $ kubectl get service
    $ kubectl describe service pubsub-service